MoNia1126/shopping_app/README.md

 # Shopping App

 A Flutter application that delivers a simple shopping App.
-In the app, one will have a product page view, grid-based product displays, and a section for hot offers.
+In the app with Firebase Authentication for user registration, login, and logout, one will have a product page view, grid-based product displays, and a section for hot offers.
 The app supports Arabic and English languages using Flutter's localization features